Sexual Misconduct and Violence

 • Consent is voluntary.
 It must be given without coercion, force, threats, or intimidation.

-• Consent is revocable.
+• Consent is revocable and must be ongoing.

 • Consent cannot be given when a person is incapacitated.